Weingart Foundation

 Decision Timeline

 The Board of Directors meets five times per year to make decisions regarding grant applications.
-The specific timeline from invitation to decision varies depending on when an organization enters the review process relative to the Board's meeting schedule.
+The specific timeline from invitation to decision varies depending on when an organisation enters the review process relative to the Board's meeting schedule.

 Success Rates